 The Autonomous Communities with the highest inflation rate in December were Cantabria and Catalonia (with 3.6%), the Balearic Islands and Castilla y León (3.1%), as well as the Valencian Community (3%).
 The least inflationary communities were Melilla (1.6%), Ceuta (2.2%), Canarias and Madrid (2.5%).

 The CPI for constant taxes kept its annual rate at 0.9%, after rising 0.1% in December.
-The underlying rate grew 0.2% in the year as a whole, with a drop of one tenth over the November figure.
+The underlying rate grew 0.2% in the year as a whole, with a fall of one tenth over the figure for November.

 The INE has also published the harmonized CPI (IPCA) for December, whose annual rate stands at 3%, the same as in the previous month.
 When compared with the annual rate estimated by Eurostat for the euro area as a whole (2.2%), the differential unfavorable to Spain would remain at 0.8 points.
 The HICP at constant taxes was also 0.9%.